 For many people, having a bank account is a way to ensure that their money is safe and secure.
 But for others, having a bank account may be just the opposite.
-Not being a loyal customer to a bank may mean that you are losing out on freebies or discounts.
+Not being a loyal customer of a bank may mean losing out on freebies or discounts.

+Getting banned can be extremely discouraging.
 In some cases, banks will actually ban people from opening new accounts.
-Getting banned can be extremely discouraging.
 But why exactly does this happen?
-And is there anything we can do to mitigate the chances of getting banned by a bank?
+And can we do anything to mitigate the chances of getting banned by a bank?
 This article will give you the answers to these questions.

 Reasons Why a Bank May Ban You

-When you sign up for a bank account, the bank will usually require that you deposit a certain amount of money into your account before it will open your account.
-If you don't deposit the required amount, then your account will not be opened.
-The reason why banks usually do this is because they don't want people to abuse their banking privileges and open multiple accounts with them.
+When you sign up for a bank account, the bank will usually require that you deposit a certain amount of money into your account before it opens your account.
+If you don’t deposit the required amount, then your account will not be opened.
+Banks usually do this because they don’t want people to abuse their banking privileges and open multiple accounts with them.
 But in some cases, banks may also ban people for other reasons.

-Some banks have decided to take a more stringent approach to their customer policies.
-The most common reason for freezing a bank account is due to fraudulent or suspicious activities.
-This can happen if you're suspected to be involved in fraud or money laundering, for example.
+Some banks have decided to take a more stringent approach to customer policies.
+Fraudulent or suspicious activities are the most common reason for freezing a bank account.
+For example, this can happen if you’re suspected to be involved in fraud or money laundering.
 However, banks can still decide to give you a second chance.

 Also, banks may ban people if they do not pay their bills on time.
-This is another reason why it's important to make sure that you are able to pay your bills on time every month.
-If your bank decides that you are not paying your bills on time, then they may freeze your account.
+This is another reason why it’s important to make sure that you can pay your bills on time every month.
+If your bank decides you are not paying your bills on time, they may freeze your account.

 Can You Get a Bank Ban Lifted?

-When a bank decides to ban you, they usually will give you a prior notice in some cases.
-This includes if the reason for the upcoming bank is late payments, so that you have time to remedy the situation.
-If you have a genuine reason for getting banned, then it's possible that your bank will lift the ban.
+When a bank decides to ban you, they usually will give you prior notice.
+This includes if the reason for the upcoming bank is late payments so you have time to remedy the situation.
+If you have a genuine reason for getting banned, then your bank may lift the ban.

 Suspected illegal activities will usually result in your account being closed completely.
-If that happens, you might be left without any money and not having any place to put your paychecks.
-It's possible that you won't be able to do business with that bank again in the future, and if that happens, you may have to find another one.
-If the bank reports your illegal activities to the appropriate authorities, you could face a fine or face criminal charges.
+If that happens, you might be left without any money and no place to put your paychecks.
+You may not be able to do business with that bank again in the future, and if that happens, you may have to find another one.
+If the bank reports your illegal activities to the appropriate authorities, you could face a fine or criminal charges.

 How to Get Your Ban Lifted from the Bank

-The best thing to do is to try and contact your bank and explain the situation to them.
+The best thing to do is to try to contact your bank and explain the situation.
 If you’re banned due to suspicious activity and you know they’re legitimate, you’d need to go to the bank with sufficient proof.

-You may need to solve any negative balances that you have on your account.
-In addition to that, you may need to show them that you have the ability to pay your bills on time.
+You may need to solve any negative balances on your account.
+In addition to that, you may need to show them that you can pay your bills on time.